-A person experiencing any of these side effects should go to the emergency room immediately, even if they don’t seem life-threatening.
+A person experiencing any of these side effects should go to the emergency room immediately, even if symptoms don’t seem life-threatening.
 Prompt treatment can help prevent long-term complications.

 Adderall Overdose Prevention

 The best way to avoid an Adderall overdose is to take the medication exactly as the doctor prescribes it.
 Never take more than the prescription calls for, and always follow the directions the doctor or pharmacist provides.
-If any questions or adverse side effects arise, contact a doctor.
+If any questions or adverse side effects arise, it is vital to contact a doctor.